kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   - This was completed and occurred on DD-MMM-YYYY, and can be discovered at $LINK.

   <!-- (TOC Evaluation goes here) -->

-  **TODO for KServe team**: provide the latest presentation date and recording.
+  **TODO for KServe team**: Provide GTR/DTR files

 - [ ] **TAG provides insight/recommendation of the project in the context of the landscape**

   <!-- (TOC Evaluation goes here) -->
   **TODO for KServe team**: fill GTR/DTR

   **TODO for Kevin**: check with TAG runtime to provide recommendation

 - [ ] **All project metadata and resources are [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).**

   <!-- (TOC Evaluation goes here) -->
-  - Yes.
-KServe is utilizing vendor neutral resources for communication, testing , hosting and governance.
+  Yes.
+KServe is utilizing vendor neutral resources for communication, testing, hosting and governance.

   **TODO for KServe team**: provide links do prove this.

 - [ ] **Review and acknowledgement of expectations for [Sandbox](sandbox.cncf.io) projects and requirements for moving forward through the CNCF Maturity levels.**